-Buoyed by federal stimulus, Maryland reports unexpected $2.5 billion budget windfall
+Buoyed by federal stimulus, Maryland reports $2.5 billion budget windfall

 “Maryland is experiencing one of the strongest health and economic recoveries in the nation,” Gov. Larry Hogan (R) said in a statement.

-With the help of the federal government’s stimulus packages, D.C., Maryland and Virginia have largely been able to avoid the dire budget projections that were made in the early months of the pandemic.
-Virginia ended its fiscal year with a $2.6 billion surplus, while the District was expected to close its books with at least $500 million in additional revenue.
+With the help of the federal government’s stimulus packages, D.C., Maryland and Virginia have largely avoided the budget crisis predicted in the early months of the pandemic.
+Virginia ended its fiscal year with a $2.6 billion surplus, and D.C. was expected to close its books with at least $500 million of extra revenue.

 Maryland in April passed a record $52.4 billion budget that sent cash payments to the poor, and gave bonuses to state workers and tax breaks to small businesses.

 State analysts say the recent financial bump has been driven in large part by gains in tax revenue.
 Even in a year when 14 percent of employed residents lost their jobs and unemployment claims flooded the state’s system, personal income tax and sales tax revenue increased 9 percent and 7 percent, respectively.
-Wealthier taxpayers experienced “robust growth” in their capital income — tracking with general gains in the U.S. stock market — and wage growth broadly exceeded expectations in the first six months of 2021, analysts said.
+Wealthier taxpayers experienced “robust growth” in their capital income — in line with general gains in the U.S. stock market — and wage growth broadly exceeded expectations in the first six months of 2021, analysts said.

 Corporate tax revenue jumped 39 percent, suggesting that larger firms were able to benefit during the pandemic by capturing additional market share left by smaller competitors or by taking advantage of the federal stimulus, Franchot’s office reported.

+The increased spending is likely to continue in the near future, said Maryland Bureau of Revenue Estimates Director Andrew Schaufele.
+A sizable amount of stimulus money remains in Marylanders’ checking accounts, and that will help to drive the economy in the coming months as commercial activity continues on a bumpy road toward normalcy.

-Officials expect the higher spending to continue through the near future.
-But major uncertainties remain, Franchot said, including the potential impact of increased federal debt and the ongoing battle against the novel coronavirus, including the threat of new variants.
+The recovery is subject, however, to some major uncertainties, Schaufele said.
+Chief among them is the potential impact of increased federal debt and the continuing coronavirus pandemic, including the threat of new variants.